413 Beacon is located on the south side of Beacon, between Gloucester and Hereford, with 411 Beacon to the east and 415

 By the 1900-1901 winter season, 413 Beacon was the home of William Rotch and his wife, Edith Rotch (Eliot) Rotch.
 They had lived at 125 Beacon during the previous season and also maintained a home in Jamaica Plain.
 William Rotch was a consulting engineer and manager of trust properties.
 They continued to live at 413 Beacon during the 1902-1903 season, but moved thereafter to 157 Bay State Road.

 By the 1903-1904 winter season, 413 Beacon was once again the home of Sarah Wainwright and her son, Arthur.
 Henry C. Wainwright probably was living at McLean Hospital in Waverly, where he died in December of 1904.
 Robert Wainwright had married in September of 1902 to Elsie Thorndike (Nourse) Ball of 194 Marlborough, and they lived in Concord, Massachusetts.
 Henry Wainwright, Jr., had died in September of 1903.

 During the 1904-1905 winter season, 413 Beacon was the home of Linzee Prescott and his wife, Frances (Brown) Prescott.
 They previously had lived at 30 Gloucester.
 Linzee Prescott was treasurer of the Atlantic Cotton Mills.
-They continued to live at 413 Beacon in 1906.
+They continued to live at 413 Beacon during the 1905-1906 season.

 Sarah Wainwright died in April of 1907 in Milton.